Budget 2020: Donohoe unveils €1.2bn package to cope with Brexit

 Getting set for Brexit: Paschal Donohoe has earmarked €1.2 billion to prepare for Brexit with just three weeks to go until the UK is due to leave the EU.
 File photograph: Getty

-Minister for Finance Paschal Donohoe has announced plans for a funding package of more than €1.2 billion, excluding EU funding, to prepare for Brexit.
+The Government had “deliberately” not put a figure on how much it might receive from Brussels but said it would be “as ambitious as possible” when securing “very significant EU funding” to “augment” the budget.

+“This is a very substantial firewall for us to protect the most significant indigenous industry - the ag-food and fisheries - and if more is needed, it will be available,” he told reporters, referring to contingency plan.

-Mr Donohoe announced the budgetary measures with just three weeks to go until the UK is due to leave the EU, bracing the public finances for a Brexit that could result in tens of thousands of job losses.
+Mr Donohoe announced the budgetary measures with just three weeks to go until the current October 31st departure date with the Government attempting to brace the public finances for a development that could result in tens of thousands of job losses.

-“This is a budget without precedent … a budget that has been developed in the shadow of Brexit,” the Minister told the Dáil in his Budget 2020 speech.
+“This is a budget without precedent … a budget that has been developed in the shadow of Brexit,” the Minister told the Dáil in his budget speech.

-A no-deal exit had become the Government’s “central assumption”, he said.
-“This does not mean that no deal is inevitable, but equally we stand ready if it does happen.”
+He said a no-deal Brexit had become the Government’s “central assumption” but that.
+“This does not mean that no-deal is inevitable, but equally we stand ready if it does happen.”

 Mr Donohoe said a no-deal Brexit would be “very challenging for our country” but that it was “a challenge that Ireland has the measure of”.

-A no-deal Brexit would slow economic growth, but the Government still expected an additional 19,000 new jobs to be created next year and to collect more tax revenues, he said.
+He said the UK crashing out of the EU would slow economic growth, but that the Government still expected an additional 19,000 jobs to be added next year and for more tax revenues to be collected.

-If the UK exits the EU without a deal, the Government will provide €650 million to support the agriculture, enterprise and tourism sectors and “the most affected citizens and regions” in a no-deal scenario.
+Should the UK exit the EU without a deal, he said the Government would provide €650 million to support the agriculture, enterprise and tourism sectors and “the most affected citizens and regions”.

-The Government plans to deploy €220 million immediate in the event of a no-deal Brexit, while €110 million will be provided for enterprises in the first wave of funding for affected businesses.
+The Government plans to deploy €220 million immediately in the event of a no-deal Brexit, while €110 million will be provided for enterprises in the first wave of funding for affected businesses.

-The Government is abandoning plans to put a further €500 million into the rainy day fund next year as a result of Brexit if the economic impact of a no-deal exit is “more severe than forecast”.
+Plans to put a further €500 million into the State’s ‘rainy day fund’ next year will be abandoned if the economic impact of a no-deal exit is “more severe than forecast”.

 Contingency fund